Post

 return self.classifier(combined)

-Challenge 3: Extreme Class Imbalance
+Challenge 3 (Task B): Extreme Class Imbalance

+This imbalance is on Task B’s GOF/LOF label space (distinct from the pathogenic/benign labels of Task A).
 The dataset had a 9:1 imbalance (90% LOF, 10% GOF).
 A standard model would simply predict “LOF” for everything and achieve 90% accuracy, which is useless.

 Solution: Weighted Loss